 There are a million reasons to walk the Camino de Santiago, but sometimes the first step out of the door is the hardest one.
 We would like to support you in making your own adventure on the Camino a reality.
 Take advantage of our long experience in organising special tours on the Camino!

-Along the coast from Porto to Santiago!
-14 days of walking, great company and tasty food.
-Discover Portugal's beautiful beaches along the way as well as the cultural gems of both Spain and Portugal.
+14 days of hiking in beautiful scenery, great company and tasty food!
+Discover Portugal's beautiful beaches along the the coastal Camino in Portugal, as well as the cultural gems of both Spain and Portugal.

 History of the Camino de Santiago